jfrmilner/PowerShell-DasKeyboardQ/README.md

 * Date filtering on Get-DasQSignal

 ## Installation
+1. Download Das Keyboard Q Desktop Version 2.0.0 (https://www.daskeyboard.io/get-started/download/)
-1. Download DasKeyboardQAPI_functions.ps1 to your local computer
+2. Download DasKeyboardQAPI_functions.ps1 to your local computer
-2. Dot-source call the script to load the functions into your current PowerShell session
+3. Dot-source call the script to load the functions into your current PowerShell session
  ```powershell
 	. .\DasKeyboardQAPI_functions.ps1
 ```
-3. The first time you use Cloud Signals you will be prompted for the Client ID and Client Secret which you will need to obtain from https://q.daskeyboard.com/account.
+4. The first time you use Cloud Signals you will be prompted for the Client ID and Client Secret which you will need to obtain from https://q.daskeyboard.com/account.
 This information will then be saved to file dasq.cred at the following path C:\Users\<Username>\.

 ## Examples
 ### Sending Signals